scottcgi/MojoUnity-Packages/MojoUnity-Editor/README.md

 * Custom **Window** display and interation.
 * Custom **Window Data** write and read.

+## Issues & Discussions

+* Any bugs can go to [[MojoUnity-Editor Issues]](https://github.com/scottcgi/MojoUnity-Packages/labels/MojoUnity-Editor) for feedback.
+* Any questions or comments can go to [[MojoUnity-Editor Discussions]](https://github.com/scottcgi/MojoUnity-Packages/discussions/categories/mojounity-editor) for exchange.

 ## Use Cases

 ![Common Test](./Images/CommonTest.png "Common Test")